The Best Looks From Porsha And Simon’s Star-Studded Wedding - NewsBreak

 Da Brat and her wife Jesseca Dupart arrived at Porsha and Simon’s wedding in style.

-Jesseca served up face and body in a black and white corset dress courtesy of Matopeda Atelier.
-The hair care guru completed the stunning look with shiny pearl earrings and a 70’s style updo.
+Jessica served up face and body in a black and white corset dress courtesy of Matopeda Atelier.
+The hair care guru completed the stunning look with shiny pearl earrings in a 70’s style updo.
 Da Brat kept things simple with a sleek tuxedo.

 4. Kandi & Todd TuckerFresh off her stunning Soul Train Award performance, Kandi Burruss left no crumbs in a waist-hugging Yousef Aljasmi Dress that she paired with Jimmy Choo shoes.
 The reality TV star jazzed the look up with statement jewelry courtesy of Deep Gurnani.
 Her hubby Todd opted for a simple look, sporting a black blazer and fitted slacks.